 Guidance on procurement policy and legislation

-This covers procurement strategies and annual reports, the sustainable procurement duty, community benefit requirements, and the selection of tenderers and award of contracts.
+- statutory guidance covering procurement strategies and annual reports, the sustainable procurement duty, community benefit, tenders and award of contracts

 Central Government Procurement Shared Services (CGPSS) provides specialist procurement support for government agencies, non-departmental public bodies and non-ministerial departments.